 The new pitch provides for 11-a-side, nine-a-side and seven-a-side soccer as well as multi-purpose usage.

-- A new synthetic pitch of 105 x 68 metres plus run off, perimeter pathways and storages areas officials and players benches,
+- A new synthetic pitch of 105 x 68 metres plus run off

 - Six metre high ball catching net along Crinigan Road